Skip to Main Content

 Daily routine

-• At least every 4 hours, your nurse or patient care associate will take vital signs—temperature, blood pressure, respiratory (breathing) rate, and heart rate.
+• Every 2 to 4 hours, your nurse or patient care associate will come into your child’s room to take vital signs—temperature, blood pressure, respiratory (breathing) rate, and heart rate (how fast your child’s heart beats).

-• The staff will try not to wake your child when they take vital signs at night.
+• Because children need rest, staff will try not to wake your child when vital signs are taken during the night.
+Even so, your child must be checked this often for medical safety.

 Rooms and amenities